ieeebitmesra/IEEE-LEAD/Project-3/deep_rishi/readme.md

 What I Learned?

-I learned how to use Jvascript for extracting data and linking it with HTML.
+I learned how to use Javascript for extracting data and linking it with HTML.
 I also learned the importance of api-keys.